 Press article published in Health Tech World, 23 Dec, 2022

-Chris Tackaberry, founder and CEO of Clinithink, a software company tackling some of the biggest challenges facing healthcare, explains why a left shift is needed and how AI will play a key role as we move into 2023.
+Chris Tackaberry, founder and CEO of Clinithink, a software company tackling some of the biggest challenges facing healthcare, explains why a left shift is needed and how AI will play a key role.

 During the pandemic, significant numbers of adults delayed or avoided elective care because of concerns around Covid-19.